Service Policy: Registration

 Applicants who are age sixteen and older must present a current picture ID and proof of current residence, and complete the application form.
 If a person applied for a library card online, the applicant must present a current picture ID and proof of current residence when picking up the card.

-For applicants who are fifteen and younger, the parent or legal guardian of the child must present his or her current picture ID and proof of current residence and complete the application form.
+For applicants who are fifteen and younger, the parent or legal guardian of the child must present their own current picture ID and proof of current residence and complete the application form.
 If the application is submitted online, the parent/legal guardian must present a current picture ID and proof of current residence when picking up the card.

 Acceptable picture ID (must present one):